microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman.md

 **2.** Select **Import From Link**.

-**3.** Paste the following two URLs and click Import after each.
+**3.** Copy and paste the following URL and click Import

 `https://raw.githubusercontent.com/microsoftgraph/microsoftgraph-postman-collections/master/Microsoft%20Graph%20v1.0.postman_environment.json`

 You should now see the **Microsoft Graph environment** in the top right environment drop down by the eye icon.
-Now you need to follow the instructions below to set up your environment.
+Now you need to follow the [instructions below](using-the-collection) to set up your environment.

 ### To contribute back
 If you wish to contribute back your own requests, you will need to fork the [Microsoft Graph Postman collections](https://github.com/microsoftgraph/microsoftgraph-postman-collections) github repo.